Toshiba to sell part of chip business, first step in offsetting huge charge

 The business generated sales of 845 billion yen and operating profit of 110 billion yen in the past financial year.

-Toshiba Chief Executive Satoshi Tsunakawa recently told the company’s main creditors of its plans, a person with direct knowledge of the matter has said, adding that Toshiba is also looking at selling other businesses.

-Its main banks have agreed to not call in some loans early for now even as recent downgrades of the firm’s credit ratings violate some provisions in debt agreements, people with direct knowledge of the matter have said.
+Toshiba has also called on its main banks to support it and they have agreed to not call in some loans early for now even as recent downgrades of the firm’s credit ratings violate some provisions in debt agreements, people with direct knowledge of the matter have said.

-Japanese business weekly Toyo Keizai reported that Terry Gou, chief executive of Foxconn, the world’s largest contract electronics maker, is interested in either taking a stake in or buying some of Toshiba’s businesses.
+Business weekly Toyo Keizai reported that Taiwan’s Foxconn, the world’s largest contract manufacturer, is interested in either taking a stake in or buying some of Toshiba’s businesses.

+Foxconn founder Terry Gou wants to build up the company’s advanced big-screen display business and the integration of chips, camera, storage, streaming will be key, said one person familiar with the company, adding he would “not be surprised” to see Foxconn start talks with industry players including Toshiba.
-Foxconn, formally known as Hon Hai Precision Industry Co, is interested in Toshiba’s broadcasting equipment business, the weekly said, adding high definition imaging technology for TV networks is likely to be the focus of its interest.

-A representative for Foxconn had no immediate comment.Report Typo/Error
+A representative for Foxconn, formally known as Hon Hai Precision Industry Co, had no immediate comment.Report Typo/Error